CDCgov/Syphilis_Record_Search_and_Review_Algorithm/README.md

 ## Contributing Standard Notice
 This repository is the final version and as such any forks/pull requests will not be accepted.
+Please contact SKarki@cdc.gov if you would like to suggest any changes.

 All comments, messages, pull requests, and other submissions received through CDC including this GitHub page may be subject to applicable federal law, including but not limited to the Federal Records Act, and may be archived.
 Learn more at [http://www.cdc.gov/other/privacy.html](http://www.cdc.gov/other/privacy.html).